Growth & Care

 Tricolor Beech is recommended for the following landscape applications:

-Tricolor Beech has attractive deciduous green foliage edged in pink with hints of white throughout the season.
+Tricolor Beech is primarily valued in the landscape for its decidedly oval form.
+It has attractive green foliage edged in pink with hints of white.
 The serrated pointy leaves are highly ornamental and turn an outstanding coppery-bronze in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth silver bark is extremely showy and adds significant winter interest.